unsafe-andrew-old/fingles/README.md

 # fingles
-A functional rewrite of the [schindel](https://github.com/dapper91/schindel/) library, the goal is to make the library more extensible and open
+A functional rewrite of the [schindel](https://github.com/dapper91/schindel/) library, the goal is to make the library more extensible and open.
+The perfomance is at the first place, i just don't think that such a simple library should have a lot of boilerplate

 For the algorithm description refer to the [original repository README](https://github.com/dapper91/schindel/blob/master/README.md)